felixlu/awesome-stars/topics.md

 - [bloomberg/memray](https://github.com/bloomberg/memray) - Memray is a memory profiler for Python
 - [bloomberg/pytest-memray](https://github.com/bloomberg/pytest-memray) - pytest plugin for easy integration of memray memory profiler
 - [bloomberg/pystack](https://github.com/bloomberg/pystack) - 🔍 🐍 Like pstack but for Python!
-- [RamiKrispin/vscode-python](https://github.com/RamiKrispin/vscode-python) - Setting Python Development Environment with VScode and Docker
+- [RamiKrispin/vscode-python](https://github.com/RamiKrispin/vscode-python) - A Tutorial for Setting Python Development Environment with VScode and Docker
 - [astral-sh/ruff](https://github.com/astral-sh/ruff) - An extremely fast Python linter and code formatter, written in Rust.
 - [joerick/pyinstrument](https://github.com/joerick/pyinstrument) - 🚴 Call stack profiler for Python.
 Shows you why your code is slow!
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ